QuestBack: Company evolution (2006-2011)

-U.S. expansion (2012-Present)
+U.S. expansion (2012)

 In January 2012, Questback opened a North American office in Bridgeport, Connecticut, to serve as the basis for an expansion into the U.S. market.
 The move into the U.S. enabled the company to serve new and existing North American customers.

 Since 2012, the company has created a number of offices in North America including New York City, Austin and Houston.

+Further German expansion and demerger (2013-2021)

+Questback did successfully expand into the German market over these next 8 years.
+In 2021 the formerly acquired company Globalpark-Technologie EFS demerged from Questback under the name "Tivian".
+Questback continued with its DACH expansion project and with its EX and CX Essentials platform.

+Team expansion and focusing of priorities (2022-today)

+In the beginning of 2022, Questback refocused its efforts to create a new branch of service and product.
+The Insight Lab team was founded to support customers with insights that are usually exclusive to CX/EX agencies.
+Its purpose was to ensure a successful launch, overseeing the health of Questbacks customer feedback projects and to navigate the implementation of measurements in consequence of the findings.

+In consequence of the Insight Lab team launch and the development of its REST API, Questback successfully arrived in the enterprise solution segment.

 Market research

 Questback's online research platform offers a suite of data collection and analytics for monitoring/anticipating consumer trends and attitudes, tracking consumer product adoption and usage, and changing content and attribution for search and social.
 It also helps to identify new trends and unaddressed consumer demand, gather data from social media and online panels, or loyalty programs.

 Business model

 Questback's feedback platform is available as a software-as-a-service (SaaS) offering.
 The company has offices in 19 countries and operates using a direct sales strategy to serve enterprise customers around the world.
 It also works with partner organizations in the mid-tier space.